virtual-world-framework/vwf/README.md

 ## Quick Start for Linux/Mac OSX

-Navigate to your home directory on your computer.
+Navigate to a directory on your computer (we use the home directory as an example).

 ```
 $ cd ~
 ```

-Change directory into the public folder and create a new folder for your app.
+Create a new folder for your app.
 Run 'vwf' to start up the web server.

 ```
 $ mkdir my-app